Renewable energy in Germany: Industry

-Germany's renewable energy sector is among the most innovative and successful worldwide.
 Enercon, Nordex, REpower Systems, Siemens, and Fuhrländer are wind-power companies based in Germany.
 Every third solar panel and every second wind rotor in Germany are German, and German turbines and generators used in hydro energy generation are among the most popular worldwide.

 Nearly 800,000 people work in the German environment technology sector; an estimated 214,000 people work with renewables in Germany, up from 157,000 in 2004, an increase of 36%.

 Estimated German jobs in renewable energy in 2012–2013 were about 370,000.

 Siemens chief executive Peter Löscher believes Germany's target of generating 35% of its electricity from renewables by 2020 is achievable – and, most probably, profitable for Europe's largest engineering company.
-Its "environmental solutions" portfolio, which is firmly focused on renewables, is "already generating more than €27 billion a year, 35 per cent of Siemens’ total revenue, and the plan is to grow this to €40 billion by 2015".
+Its "environmental solutions" portfolio, which is firmly focused on renewables, is "already generating more than €27 billion a year, 35 per cent of Siemens' total revenue, and the plan is to grow this to €40 billion by 2015".
 Ending its involvement in nuclear industry will boost the credibility of Siemens as a purveyor of "green technology".

 Germany's main competitors in solar electricity are Japan, the US, and China.

 In the wind industry, it is Denmark, Spain, and the US.